citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Stubbed GetSdmcArchiveResource and GetNandArchiveResource ([#5213](https://github.com/citra-emu/citra/pull/5213)) by [Subv](https://github.com/Subv)

 These two functions are used by games to query the state of the SD card and NAND.
-Previously, they were unimplemented, and therefore some games thought that the SD card wasn't inserted, and refused to create Extra Data.
+Previously, they were unimplemented, leading to games thinking that the SD card wasn't inserted and refusing to create Extra Data.

 A simple stub was enough to get these games to create Extra Data properly and go in-game.